• Mental Health

 Relationship Changes

 As if facing this unknown new frontier of your life weren’t scary enough, college graduates often experience an upheaval in relationships.
 Securing a position in your chosen field requires flexibility and a willingness to move that scatters people who have supported each other through the stresses of college life.
-Professors and other adults who have been advisors and mentors may no longer be available to you in person.
-This can bring a sense of loss that sometimes leads to separation anxiety and adjustment difficulties.

 Separation Anxiety

-Separation anxiety isn’t just for young children but can happen to people of any age.4 According to authorities like the Mayo Clinic5 and Anxiety Canada,6 life stressors and transitions like graduation can cause separation anxiety.
-Feeling a sense of loss and mourning your “old” life can make it difficult to adjust to your new situation.
-Even when you feel positive and excited about your new independence, it’s normal to develop anxiety and/or depression as you get used to your new circumstances.
+Separation anxiety isn’t just for young children but can happen to people of any age.3 According to authorities like the Mayo Clinic and Anxiety Canada, life stressors and transitions like graduation can cause separation anxiety.4,5 Feeling a sense of loss and mourning your “old” life can make it difficult to adjust to your new situation.

 Dealing With Others’ Expectations

-As you celebrate your accomplishments and wrap-up internships, classes, activities, and jobs, you’ll probably be asked ad nauseam if you have a position lined up in your chosen profession.
-These conversations are unintentionally loaded with often-unrealistic expectations that can make you feel pressured and anxious.
 The current job market in many fields is tight and competition fierce.
 Expectations for success might come from friends, family, or others in your life, and they might also come from within.
-High expectations can be motivating, but they can bring a fear of failure, self-doubt, and sense of shame at the thought of not meeting them.
+High expectations can be motivating, but they can bring a fear of failure, self-doubt, and a sense of shame at the thought of not meeting them.

 Signs & Symptoms of Post College Depression & Anxiety